knpuniversity/symfony4/sfcasts/uploads/thumbnailing.md

 ```

 There it is!
 The first time we refresh, LiipImagineBundle generates this URL.
-When our browser tries to download the image, it's handle by a controller from
+When our browser tries to download the image, it's handled by a controller from
 the bundle.
 That controller opens the original image, applies all the filters -
 just a thumbnail in our case - and returns the transformed image.
 That's a *slow*
 operation: our browser has to wait for all of that to finish.